trychlos/pwix-roles/README.md

     Note that this object gathers assigned roles, and that they are not filtered through the configured hierarchy.
 It may so happen that some assigned roles can be not defined in a new hierarchy.
 This is the task of the configured `maintainHierarchy` indicator to make sure that there is no difference between assigned roles and defined ones.

     Available on client only.

+    Note that the description of the `current()` object is changed in v 1.5.0 to better host global and scopes roles.

 - `Roles.directRolesForUser( user )`